-Which city is cheaper, Colorado Springs or Asheville?
+Which place is cheaper, Colorado Springs or Asheville?

 These are the overall average travel costs for the two destinations.